durgasury/efs_backed_conda/README.md

-# Custom Conda environments on EFS
+# Custom Conda environments on SageMaker Studio

+This repository has steps to create persistent custom conda environments for SageMaker Studio by creating the environment on on EFS.

 ## Installation steps